TL;DR

 Conclusion

 OpenShift’s security model is strict by design.
 That strictness has a cost: you cannot drop a standard Kubernetes Helm chart in and expect it to work.
-But the patterns that make charts OpenShift-compatible — platform value layers, library chart helpers, runtime injection, Kyverno enforcement — also make them better charts on any platform.
+But the patterns that make charts OpenShift-compatible — platform value layers, library chart helpers, runtime CA injection, Kyverno enforcement, Helm-owned Job templates — also make them better charts on any platform.

 The umbrella + library chart approach means you absorb OpenShift requirements once and propagate them everywhere.
-Kyverno means you enforce them at admission time, not just at render time.
-And the value layer system means you can support multiple platforms and environments from a single chart without forking Dockerfiles or duplicating templates.
+Kyverno means you enforce them at admission time, not just at render time — including for Jobs that the application creates dynamically at runtime.
+The value layer system means you can support multiple platforms and environments from a single chart.
+And separating platform compliance into Kyverno policies means your Python code stays focused on business logic, not on what version of OpenShift it’s running on.

 The investment is upfront.
-The payoff is a chart suite you can hand to another team, deploy to a new environment, or update without fear.
+The payoff is a chart suite you can hand to another team, deploy to a new environment, or update without fear — including when an enterprise customer hands you a list of requirements on a Tuesday afternoon.

 Discussion